-1. The First Plaintiff (Mr Lay):
+- 1. The First Plaintiff (Mr Lay):

-- (a) is a natural person; and - (b) acquired shares in the First Defendant (Nuix) on the Australian Securities Exchange (ASX) during the Inflation Period (as defined in paragraph 3 below).
+- (a) is a natural person; and

+- (b) acquired interests in shares in the First Defendant (Nuix) on the Australian Securities Exchange (ASX) and/or Chi-X Australia (Chi-X) during the Inflation Period (as defined in paragraph 3 below).

-Mr Lay acquired shares in Nuix on the ASX on 15 February 2021.
+Mr Lay acquired interests in shares in Nuix on the ASXvia the trading platform Superhero on 15 February 2021.
+Trades on Superhero may be executed on the ASX and/or Chi-X.

-2. The Second Plaintiff (Mr Batchelor):
+- 2. The Second Plaintiff (Mr Batchelor):

-- (a) is a natural person; and - (b) acquired shares in Nuix: - (i) by subscription in the Initial Public Offering (as defined in paragraph 19 below); and - (ii) on the Australian Securities Exchange (ASX) during the Inflation Period.
+- (a) is a natural person; and

+- (b) acquired shares in Nuix:

+- (i) by subscription in the Initial Public Offering (as defined in paragraph 19 below); and

+- (ii) on the Australian Securities Exchange (ASX) ASX and/or Chi-X during the Inflation Period.